California Do Not Track Disclosure

 (These are just a few examples, not an exhaustive list.)

-Because the proprietor of this website is a professional writer/editor and writing consultant, a variety of activities we routinely undertake in connection with our work could potentially be deemed “commercial” as defined by the CCPA, even if our actual content is deemed “noncommercial speech.”
+Because the owner of this website is a professional writer/editor and writing consultant, a variety of activities we routinely undertake in connection with our work could potentially be deemed “commercial” as defined by the CCPA, even if our actual content is deemed “noncommercial speech.”
 (For writers, photographers, and other creative professionals, the distinction between “commercial” activity and engaging in “noncommercial speech” as an integral part of one’s business is a complicated, muddy legal question mark.)
 Examples could include:

-- Advertising, promoting, and/or marketing our content, or published works incorporating our content, if that content contains any names and/or other personal information, and/or if such information is referenced in the promotion or marketing.
+- Advertising, promoting, and/or marketing our content, or published works incorporating our content, if that content contains any names and/or other types of personal information, and/or if such information is referenced in the promotion or marketing.